 Level your expectations

-You need to be prepared for the fact that you won’t qualify for the best rewards cards without good or excellent credit.
-You can, however, qualify for some lower-tier rewards credit cards that will let you earn something.
-They’ll likely offer fewer perks and cardholder benefits, but they’re a good starting point and you can use a card you qualify for today to build a great score that will make you eligible for more rewarding cards in the future.
+You likely won’t qualify for the best rewards cards without good or excellent credit.
+You can, however, qualify for some lower-tier rewards credit cards that will let you earn something on your spending.
+They’ll likely offer fewer perks and cardholder benefits.
+But they’re a good starting point and you can use a card you qualify for today to build a great score that will make you eligible for more rewarding cards in the future.

 Choose a card you can qualify for